JGEsteves89/BlankCalculator/README.md

 # BlankCalculator
 Surface Flattening based on Linear-Elastic Finite Element Method using CATIA and stl Files

-Selection of arbitrary surface on CATIA that will produce de flattened surface from a stl file with the method described on article:
+Selection of arbitrary surface on CATIA that will produce the flattened surface from a stl file with the method described on article:

 Wen-liang Chen, Peng Wei.
 Surface Flattening based on Linear-Elastic Finite Element Method.
 World Academy of Science, Engineering and Technology.